iwu-sea-phages-program/phagesdatabase/README.md

 # phagesdatabase
-This is the second application
+This is the second application for IWU PhagesDB